-Note that USB interface is not supported in this module.
 The three bytes each come into play only when the appropriate communication method is being used.
-They are intended to allow the same card to be used as both a contact based high-security card (with it's expensive POST operation) and as a contactless card for building entry (without the expense of the mathematical POST operations).
+The iKey USB token does not provide a UART or contactless (CIU) interface, only USB communication is provided.
+They are intended to allow the same card to be used as both a contact based high-security card (with its expensive POST operation) and as a contactless card for building entry (without the expense of the mathematical POST operations).